aws-amplify/amplify-ui/.changeset/weak-stingrays-raise.md

 "@aws-amplify/ui-react": patch
 ---

-This enables `useAuthenticator` usage outside <Authenticator /> to access commonly requested authenticator context like `user` and `route`..
-Also adds `useAuthenticatorRoute` and `useAuthenticatorUser` that only triggers re-render whenever `route` or `user` change respectively.
+This enables `useAuthenticator` usage outside <Authenticator /> to access commonly requested authenticator context like `user` and `route`.
+This also adds `useAuthenticatorRoute` and `useAuthenticatorUser` that only triggers re-render whenever `route` or `user` change respectively.

 First wrap your App with `Authenticator.Provider`: